 Representation From a Trusted DUI Defense Attorney in Riverside

 If you have been arrested for a DUI, your license may be suspended by the Department of Motor Vehicles (DMV) as an “administrative sanction” and if convicted by the criminal court, as a “punishment.”
 While this appears to be double jeopardy, California’s Implied Consent laws make it possible.
-Losing your driver’s license can mean job loss, the inability to get to medical appointments or to school, and many other restrictions.
-Having to endure these severe limitations is why it is so important for you to contact an experienced Riverside DUI lawyer at The Law Offices of Scott Henry today.
+Losing your driver’s license can be devastating.
+It could mean job loss, the inability to get to medical appointments or to school, and many other restrictions.
+These severe limitations is why it is so important for you to contact an experienced Riverside DUI lawyer at The Law Offices of Scott Henry today.

 Our practice is dedicated 100% to DUI defense and when you hire our attorneys, you know that you will have the best chance of a positive outcome to your case.
 Our lead attorney, Mr. Henry, is rated SUPERB on AVVO, with a 10 out of 10 score, and is a member in good standing of numerous organizations that are committed to defending DUI cases and protecting the rights of the accused.
 Some of his legal affiliations include: National College of DUI Defense, California DUI Association, and National Association of Criminal Defense Lawyers.
 To rest easier knowing that your driving future is in experienced hands, contact our firm to schedule your consultation.